-The important thing is that it is straightforward—that is, that the subject is very clear about what the content addresses, or what solution it delivers—, contains the keyword and does not exceed 55 characters, to ensure that it appears complete at the search results page.
+The important thing is that it is straightforward—that is, the subject is very clear about what the content addresses, or what solution it delivers—, contains the keyword, and does not exceed 55 characters, to ensure that it appears complete on the search results page.

 To establish a relationship of trust between you and your potential customer, you need to create a connection with them.

 Thus, when planning a particular piece of content, list the strategies that should be adopted to make the reader feel that it was written with them in mind.